rlauer6/perl-Amazon-Lambda-Runtime/README.md

 aws lambda invoke --payload '{"text":"Hello"}' --function-name Lambda lambda.out
 ```

-The return value of your Lambda is written to the file `lambda.out`.
+The return value of your Lambda is written to the file `lambda.out` in
+the exmple above.
 You'll see the return code from the invoke method on STDOUT.

-You can view the Lambda logs by visiting the AWS console and accessing
+You can view the Lambda logs by visiting the AWS console, accessing
-the CloudWatch service page and clicking on the _Logs_ link.
+the CloudWatch service page, and clicking on the _Logs_ link.
 This
 will allow you to inspect the log stream created by the invocation of
 your Lambda.
 You might want to [check out this
 project](https://github.com/jorgebastida/awslogs) for a CLI method of